Other Title Information: ECE Assoc/Full Professor - Remote Sensing 2021

-Established in 1831, The University of Alabama currently enrolls over 38,000 students and employs over 2,000 full and part-time faculty members in thirteen colleges and schools.
+Established in 1831, The University of Alabama currently enrolls over 37,000 students and employs over 2,000 full and part-time faculty members in thirteen colleges and schools.
 The University offers an impressive array of academic programs leading to bachelor's, master's, and doctoral degrees and a growing number of educational opportunities through distance learning technology.
 More information on The University of Alabama can be found at http://www.ua.edu.
 The College of Engineering is comprised of seven academic departments with over 6,000 students, and the College will be home to more than 150 tenure/tenure-track faculty following the current search.
 The College also houses nine research centers and is active in the University's four new research institutes.
 The College occupies well over a half million square feet of state of the art research and instructional facilities, including the $300 million Shelby Engineering and Science Quadrangle completed in 2014 and the newly reopened $22 million renovated H.M.
-Comer.
+Comer in 2018.
 The Carnegie Foundation has recognized The University of Alabama with its Very High Research Activity status (formerly known as R1 status).

 The University is located on a beautiful 1,168 acre residential campus in Tuscaloosa, a dynamic and resilient community of over 150,000 in central Alabama.
 Tuscaloosa is conveniently located between Atlanta, New Orleans, and the white sandy beaches of the Gulf coast.
 The area offers excellent climate, minimal urban congestion, and abundant outdoor recreation.
 The Tuscaloosa community provides rich cultural, educational, and athletic activities for a broad range of lifestyles.